A well-fitted helmet is crucial for every cyclist, whether you’re a beginner, experienced, or professional cyclist.

 Bike helmets today undergo a lot of testing before they’re made available publicly.
 It’s very important to choose a helmet with a valid certification as it ensures that the manufacturers have met the minimum safety requirements.

-Depending on your location, the bike helmet you buy can come with either of these certifications.
+Depending on your location, your bike helmet can come with either of these certifications.

-- CPSC/ CPSC 1203 (Consumer Product Safety Commission) is a United States standard.
-All helmets imported and manufactured in the United States after 1999 will have to comply with the mandatory federal safety standards.
+- CPSC / CPSC 1203 (Consumer Product Safety Commission) is a United States standard.
+All helmets imported and manufactured in the United States after 1999 must comply with the mandatory federal safety standards.

-- AS/NZS 2063:2008 is an Australia and New Zealand standard that has a stricter testing requirement compared to CPSC and CE.
+- AS/NZS 2063:2008 is an Australia and New Zealand standard with stricter testing requirements than CPSC and CE.
 Because of this, a similar helmet model with AS/NZS sticker is generally heavier than its CPCS/CE version.

 Helmet safety technologies